If you are pursuing new financing options in the near future, then you should know your current credit score.

-There are three major credit reporting bureaus, Equifax, Transunion, and Experian.
+There are three major credit reporting bureaus, Equifax, TransUnion, and Experian.
 You will want to obtain your report from each, due to possibilities of reporting inconsistencies.

 However, obtaining your credit report is different from viewing your own credit score.
 Usually, you have to either apply for credit or pay to view your score.

 The purpose of viewing your credit report is to assess for validity in information.
-This includes names previously used, current and previous addresses, current loans and open lines of credit, and unfortunately, any liens, judgements, or collections you may have.
+This includes names previously used, current and previous addresses, current loans and open lines of credit, and unfortunately, any liens, judgments, or collections you may have.